 To help you get more valuable ideas about the SanDisk extreme based on users’ actual experience, keep reading.

-According to some online reviewers, you will need the SanDisk extreme if you are a casual or an amateur photographer, or you are using a handheld device like Nintendo 3Ds.
+According to some online reviewers, you will need the SanDisk extreme if you are a casual or an amateur photographer, or if you are using a handheld device like Nintendo 3Ds.
 That is because it would be better for you to grab something cheaper.

 For DSLR usage, the SanDisk Extreme writes very fast, making it possible for the pictures to show up immediately after being captured on the LCD screen.
 It will help you also to quickly browse through your gallery since there is no delay.
 This memory card is also ideal for continuous shooting.
-For example, you can obtain an excellent continuous shooting with Canon 70D where it will not slow down unless you attempt to shoot in RAW format.
+For example, you can obtain excellent continuous shooting with Canon 70D which will not slow down unless you attempt to shoot in RAW format.

 Some memory cards may slow down after the -40th shot or more, so your camera will be forced to capture images at a slower rate until your memory card refreshes and then, back up to speed.
 But, with the SanDisk extreme, your camera will hit the buffer once it was supposed.
 So, this memory card is ideal for sports, wildlife, and action photographers.

 For computer usage, this memory card might offer to write and read speeds of 40 MB/s and 90 MB/s respectively, but there is time that these speeds tend to be a little lower or higher.
 For example, transferring 20 GB of photos or videos can be a breeze, but it will not take you 20 seconds.

 Thus, the reviewers recommend that the SanDisk Extreme is perfect for intermediate camera users or above.
 However, this memory card is also effective for those serious professional photographers who do video editing and require speedy writing or reading.